esctrionsit/snphub_tutorial/content/Basic_Usage/vartable.md

 - **Samples**: **sample names** are wanted here.
 	- Basically, there are three ways available to input:
 		- Pure sample name list.
-Sample names are divided by "`,`", like `sample1,sample2,sample3`.
+Sample names are divided by comma *(,)*, such as `sample1,sample2,sample3`.
 		- Pure group list.
-Use a *#* before group name to transfer group into sample name list, like `#pre-defined-group-name-1,#pre-defined-group-name-2`.
+Use a *#* before group name to transfer group into sample name list, such as `#pre-defined-group-name-1,#pre-defined-group-name-2`.
 		- Mixed list.
-Something looks like `sample1,sample2,sample3,#pre-defined-group-name-1`.
+Something looks such as `sample1,sample2,sample3,#pre-defined-group-name-1`.
 	- **List of samples, must have variant**: samples here will be asked to have mutations in the result.
 If they do not have mutation in some sites, these sites won't appear in the result.
 	- **List of samples, must NOT have variant**: contrary to the former, sites which samples here have mutations will be deleted in the result.
 	- **List of samples, independent of having variant**: samples here won't be dealed, just display.

 ![Samples of VarTable](./../img/VarTable-2.jpg)

 - **Region**: a region is wanted here.
-Input format should be `chr:from-to`, like `chr1A:1-100`.
-You could find all the available chromsomes and their maximum length in `SampleInfo` panel.
+Input format should be `chr:from-to`, such as `chr1A:1-100`.
+You could find all the available chromosomes and their maximum length in `SampleInfo` panel.
 Also, gene name is acceptable.

 - **Flanking region length**: when using the gene name as input, you may want some extra length in the upstream and downstream.
 Both ends of the region will be extended by the value here.